-MSW students need to identify if they wish to pursue this micro-credential in time to line up advanced year field placement, so student interests are matched to internships with an agency that supports and participates in serious illness care.
+To pursue this micro-credential, you must indicate your interest in time to match your advanced year field placement with an agency that supports and participates in serious illness care.

-The Social Work Practice in Serious Illness Care micro-credential program provides a combination of academic coursework, specialized internships and experiential opportunities that are focused on the development of knowledge and skill in care for, and communication with, people who have serious illnesses (including mental and physical illnesses together with resulting disabilities) and their families.
+The Social Work Practice in Serious Illness Care micro-credential program provides academic coursework, specialized internships and experiential opportunities that focus on the care for, and communication with, people who have serious illnesses and their families.

-Learners will develop knowledge about and skills for practice with people who have serious mental and/or physical illnesses, and intellectual, developmental and other disabilities across the continuum of care.
+Through this program, you will develop your knowledge and skills for practice with individuals who have serious mental or physical illnesses, and intellectual, developmental and other disabilities, across the continuum of care.

 This course focuses on problems and issues that occur on the trajectories of serious illnesses.
-Guided by current theories of psychosocial care and human development, the course will address serious physical and mental illnesses, with attention to multiple coexisting conditions (e.g. end stage renal disease [ESRD], cancer, Alzheimer’s disease, serious and persistent mental illness [SPMI], disabilities).
-Guided by a life course perspective, the curriculum will focus on serious illness care for people of all ages and ethnicities with specific attention to culturally competent care.
-The course will focus on the provision of care to people who are seriously ill and their families in varied practice settings (e.g. community, primary, acute, emergency and long-term care programs).
-The course will address policy-guided practice by considering how policies influence access to resources and services thus informing the lived experience of serious illness.
-The course will introduce assessment tools and evidence-based interventions (e.g. the Serious Illness Conversation Guide) for person-centered care and communication with people who have differential types of illnesses.
-The course will incorporate a trauma-informed and human rights perspective to social work practice with people who are seriously ill and their families.
+Guided by current theories of psychosocial care and human development, the course addresses serious physical and mental illnesses, with attention to multiple co-existing conditions (e.g. end stage renal disease, cancer, Alzheimer’s disease, serious and persistent mental illness, disabilities).
+Guided by a life course perspective, the curriculum focuses on serious illness care for people of all ages and ethnicities with specific attention to culturally competent care.
+The course focuses on the provision of care to people who are seriously ill and their families in varied practice settings (e.g. community, primary, acute, emergency and long-term care programs).
+The course addresses policy-guided practice by considering how policies influence access to resources and services, thus informing the lived experience of individuals with serious illness.
+The course introduces assessment tools and evidence-based interventions (e.g. the Serious Illness Conversation Guide) for person-centered care and communication with people who have differential types of illnesses.
+The course incorporates a trauma-informed and human rights perspective to social work practice with people who are seriously ill and their families.

-SW 706 and SW 721 courses are approved for NYSED social work contact hours to renew your license registration.
-If you have a license in another state, check with your state regulatory board to determine if NY hours will be accepted in your state.
+SW 568 and SW 710 courses are approved for NYSED social work contact hours to renew your license registration.
+If you have a license in another state, check with your state regulatory board to determine if New York hours will be accepted in your state.

-Use this form upon completion of a course request an NYSED social work contact hours certificate.
+Use this form upon completion of a course to request a NYSED social work contact hours certificate.

-UB digital badges are issued through the platform Acclaim.
-With Acclaim, you will be able to display your skills and accomplishments to employers, colleagues and peers.
-With questions about using Acclaim, please contact the Office of MicroCredentials: email@example.com or (716) 645-1357
+UB digital badges are issued through Acclaim, allowing you to display your skills and accomplishments for employers, colleagues and peers.
+For questions about using Acclaim, contact the Office of Micro-Credentials at email@example.com or 716-645-1357.